-In giving the above opinion I have interpreted the phrase "could have been expected to be met" as being satisfied by consideration of the proposed contributions under the economic and demographic scenario implied by the trustees' funding assumptions as set out in their statement of funding principles dated 31 March 2015 and their Recovery Plan dated 31 March 2015 and without any further allowance for adverse contingencies that may arise in the future.
+In giving the above opinion I have interpreted the phrase "can be expected to be met" as being satisfied by consideration of the proposed contributions under the economic and demographic scenario implied by the trustees' funding assumptions as set out in their statement of funding principles dated 21 December 2017 and their Recovery Plan dated 21 December 2017 and without any further allowance for adverse contingencies.
 My opinion does not necessarily hold in any other scenarios.